Aliases for HDAC5 Gene

 GeneCards Summary for HDAC5 Gene

 HDAC5 (Histone Deacetylase 5) is a Protein Coding gene.
 Diseases associated with HDAC5 include Anhidrosis, Isolated, With Normal Sweat Glands and Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
-Among its related pathways are Macrophage Differentiation and Growth Inhibition by METS and Signaling by NOTCH1.
+Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and Signaling by GPCR.
 GO annotations related to this gene include transcription factor binding and transcription corepressor activity.
-An important paralog of this gene is HDAC10.
+An important paralog of this gene is HDAC4.